zeyang1225/zeyang1225.github.io/index.md

 My primary research interests...

-Prior to UBC, I obtained my Bachelor in Economics from Wuhan University and Master of Finance from <a href="https://mitsloan.mit.edu/">MIT Sloan School of Management</a>.
+Prior to UBC, I obtained my Bachelor in Economics from <a href="https://en.whu.edu.cn/">Wuhan University</a> and Master of Finance from <a href="https://mitsloan.mit.edu/">MIT Sloan School of Management</a>.